 It's important to maintain boundaries.
-Help your friend find other supporters if they are depending too much on you or want to talk about topics you aren't comfortable discussing.
-If you are worried about them, you can talk about it to someone you trust, protecting your friend's confidentiality by maintaining their anonymity and speaking to someone who doesn't know the friend, such as a peer supporter (pg.6)!
+Help your friend find other supporters if they are depending on you too much, or if they want to talk about topics you aren't comfortable discussing.
+If you are worried about them, you can talk about it to someone you trust, protecting your friend's confidentiality by maintaining their anonymity and speaking to someone who doesn't know the friend, such as a peer supporter.